bheeso/SAMME.C2/README.md

 	}
 	\caption{\texttt{SAMME.C2}: Cost-sensitive multi-class AdaBoost}\label{alg:sammec2}
 \end{algorithm}

+# Usage
+Please refer to the Python test file named samme_c2_test.ipynb for assessing the SAMME.C2 coding.
+This file contains test cases and usage examples for the SAMME.C2 algorithm.

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.